A guide to vendor liability insurance requirements

 If your microbrewery or bar provides liquor for special events, you’ll want to confirm that your liquor liability policy still provides coverage at any venue.

-Cyber liability insurance
+Cyber insurance

-It might seem unusual for a vendor to consider cyber liability insurance, although anything can happen in today’s interconnected world.
+It might seem unusual for a vendor to consider cyber insurance, although anything can happen in today’s interconnected world.
 This coverage protects you from the cost of a data breach, cyber hacking, or malicious software attack.
 It covers expenses such as customer notification, credit monitoring, legal fees, and fines.

 Workers’ compensation insurance